PaddlePaddle/Quantum/README.md

 ### Install PaddlePaddle

 This dependency will be automatically satisfied when users install Paddle Quantum.
 Please refer to [PaddlePaddle](https://www.paddlepaddle.org.cn/install/quick)'s official installation and configuration page.
-This project requires PaddlePaddle 2.2.0+.
+This project requires PaddlePaddle 2.2.0 to 2.3.0.

 ### Install Paddle Quantum